Overview of the Human Rights Framework

 In addition, the UN, Inter-American, and African systems appoint individual experts to monitor human rights conditions in a range of priority areas, such as arbitrary detention and discrimination.
 These experts are often called rapporteurs, and they carry out their work by receiving information from civil society, visiting countries, and reporting on human rights conditions and the ways in which they violate or comply with international norms.
 The Council of Europe’s Commissioner for Human Rights fulfills a similar role, although his mandate is not issue-specific.
 The UN High Commissioner for Human Rights supports and coordinates the UN’s human rights activities, in addition to independently addressing issues of concern through country visits, dialogue with stakeholders, and public statements, much as rapporteurs do.

-Additionally, States may bring complaints against other States before human rights bodies or before the International Court of Justice, which from time to time decides cases involving individuals’ human rights from the standpoint of one State’s allegation that another violated the terms of an international agreement (such as by not affording its nationals access to consular representatives when they were detained in the second State).
+For example, States may bring complaints against other States before the International Court of Justice, which from time to time decides cases involving individuals’ human rights from the standpoint of one State’s allegation that another violated the terms of an international agreement (such as by not affording its nationals access to consular representatives when they were detained in the second State).
 The International Labour Organization (ILO) also oversees States’ compliance with international labor standards, including by receiving inter-State complaints concerning alleged violations of ILO conventions.